aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-interfaces-settings.md

             # IPv4 address/Mask to be allocated on the interface if known.
             # This is not rendered in the configuration but can be used in ACLs in certain scenarios.
             dhcp_ip_address: <str>

+            # Node IPv4 address/Mask.
+            # This will be used to get the public IP in case device is behind NAT.
+            # This IP can be used in the case of defining ACLs or for some specific use cases
+            # where we need the public ip of the interface.
+            # In case of wan_routers(edge/transit), to get public IP for an interface, we prioritise the `public_ip` over the `ip_address`
+            # if both are mentioned.
+            # In case of wan_rr(pathfinders), `wan_route_servers.path_groups.interfaces.ip_address` is preferrered
+            # over the the `public_ip` and then the interface IP.
+            public_ip: <str>

             # For subinterfaces the dot1q vlan is derived from the interface name by default, but can also be specified.
             encapsulation_dot1q_vlan: <int; 1-4094>